Ear Discharge: A Merck Manual of Patient Symptoms podcast

 Ear discharge (otorrhea) is drainage exiting the ear.
 It may be serous, serosanguineous, or purulent.
 Associated symptoms may include ear pain, fever, pruritus, vertigo, tinnitus, and hearing loss.

 Causes may originate from the ear canal, the middle ear, or the cranial vault.
 Certain causes tend to manifest acutely because of the severity of their symptoms or associated conditions.
-Others usually have a more indolent, chronic course but sometimes manifest acutely (see Table 2: Approach to the Patient With Ear Problems: Some Causes of Ear Discharge).
+Others usually have a more indolent, chronic course but sometimes manifest acutely (see see Some Causes of Ear Discharge).

 Overall, the most common causes are